James E. Lewis: Archaeological digs

 Lewis began visiting Africa originally to collect works of art for JELMA.
 He gave lectures at different West African universities for the American Society of African Culture in 1965, one of which was Ahmadu Bello University in Zaria, Nigeria.
-He became area director of the ASAC the following year.
+He became the area director of the ASAC the following year.
 During his visit, he met Epko O. Eyo, the director of antiquities of Nigeria while spending time in the city of Lagos.
 While in Africa, he was also the organizer of the Dakar Arts Festival.
 In 1965, at the recommendation of Eyo, Lewis returned to Nigeria to Owo to join a fourteen-person party on an archaeological excavation.
 This dig was his third trip to Nigeria and his seventh to Africa.
 The group labored in over 100 °F heat to excavate, work that uncovered thousands of terracotta artifacts and fragments.
 Lewis estimated that some of the items found at Owo, such as a leopard figure, were valued at over $100,000.
 Lewis returned twice after this to continue the search.
 Some of the oldest works from the site are dated to around the 12th century.
 These finds were significant in that they identified a cultural connection between ancient Ifẹ and Benin societies, visible through the similarities to both of their works.
 Lewis made 15 trips to Africa in his life, most of which were on behalf of the United States Information Agency.

 Lewis also did some archaeological work in Israel.